vluzko/Grace/Syntax Proposals.md

 ## Functions

 ### Declaration
+#M: I prefer one of these two.
 func function\_name(arg1: arg1\_type): return\_type
   code

 func return\_type function\_name(arg1: arg1\_type)
   code

+#M: I like the look of these two less.
+#   -> looks like dereferencing a pointer and the last one
+#   doesn't have arg1 and arg1_type next to each other.
 func function\_name(arg1: arg1\_type) -> return\_type (:)
   code